proans/Jupyter-Notebook-DarkTheme/README.md

 # Jupyter-Notebook-DarkTheme
-Jupyter Notebook DarkTheme With Toggle Toolbar
+Jupyter Notebook DarkTheme With Toggle Toolbar.
+Invisible toolbar Problem
 ----------------------------------------------------

 You can use the "-T" flag to enable the toolbar.